 There’s no doubt that the in-sink grinders can be convenient, time-saving helpers, and many of us would find it tough to get along without them.
 But they can be sensitive.
-Many scraps can go into them just fine, but you need to be careful.
+Many kinds of scraps can go into them just fine, but you need to be careful.

 This one seems obvious.
-Think of the blades in your disposal as resembling those in your blender.
-Would you throw a chicken carcass in your blender and expect it to be chopped up with no problem?
+Think of the blades in your disposal as resembling those in your blender: Would you throw a chicken carcass in your blender and expect it to be chopped up with no problem?

 If your city picks up food and yard waste, put the bones in that container.